winningproduct/learn-portal/models/explore/commercial-viability.md

 4. Resources – Do you have the skills, time and money to bring your ideas to market?

 5. Financials – Will your sales exceed your expenses?
-Have you prepared cash flow projections.
+Have you prepared cash flow projections..